Considering insurance trusts¹ and the annuity settlement option

 A trust can also be named as a successor owner of a contract.
-This helps make sure the contract doesn’t become ownerless on the death of the owner — for example, in a situation where the owner isn’t the annuitant, or there’s a successor annuitant or joint life.
-It may be desirable to have the income stream continue — for instance under a RetirementPlus contract — but to have the contract controlled pursuant to the terms of the trust.
+This helps make sure the contract doesn’t become ownerless on the death of the owner—for example, in a situation where the owner isn’t the annuitant, or there’s a successor annuitant.

 Where to go from here

-Now you know where to consider a trust and where an annuity settlement option may provide an alternative solution.
+Now you know when to consider a trust and when an annuity settlement option may provide an alternative solution.
 Additional tips can be found below.
-If you’re interested in how an insurance trust may be set up, see the Advisors Guide to Insurance Trusts (log-in required).
+If you’re interested in how an insurance trust may be set up, see “An advisors guide to insurance trusts” (log-in required).

 - Conduct an annual review of existing designations and declarations to make sure they reflect your intention.